-Located in Albuquerque, New Mexico, Desert Hills provides a full continuum of behavioral healthcare services that range from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
-Since its opening in 1990, Desert Hills has grown from a small residential program to the largest and most respected provider of behavioral health services in the state of New Mexico, offering three different locations where individuals can access services.
+Located in Albuquerque, New Mexico, our treatment center provides a full continuum of behavioral healthcare services that range from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
+Since its opening in 1990, our treatment center has grown from a small residential center to the largest and most respected provider of behavioral health services in the state of New Mexico, offering three different locations where individuals can access services.
 In order to ensure that we are offering the highest quality of care possible, while meeting all of our patients unique needs, we provide ongoing training for and supervision of all our staff members, making sure they are up-to-date on the latest evidence-based treatment modalities.
 Because we are able to offer each child and adolescent customized and personal care, we can address the specific problems that have led your child to engage in self-mutilation and help him or her develop the skills needed to return to living the healthy, happy life that or she deserves.
-At Desert Hills, we are dedicated to not only improving the lives we touch, but to helping to change the lives of those we serve, one child at a time.
+At our treatment center, we are dedicated to not only improving the lives we touch, but to helping to change the lives of those we serve, one child at a time.

 The act of self-harm most commonly occurs in private, making it difficult to decipher whether or not individuals are engaging in such behaviors.
 However, if you suspect that your child may be participating in self-injurious acts, there are some warning signs that you can look out for.
 The following are some such examples:

 - Wearing clothing that is not weather-appropriate (e.g. wearing long-sleeved shirts or pants when it is warm outside in an attempt to hide marks that would indicate the infliction of self-harm)

 - The repeated presence of cuts, burns, scrapes, bruises, or other injuries that cannot be explained